-- 1 Quick info on the Stairway to Heaven hike in Vernon NJ:
+- 1 Quick info on the Stairway to Heaven hike NJ:

-- 2 The 5 things to know about the Stairway to Heaven hike (in Vernon NJ):
+- 2 The 5 things to know about the Stairway to Heaven hike in Vernon New Jersey:

 - 3 1) The Stairway to Heaven hike is pretty strenuous: